-The first increment and associated implementation of the NNDP used the Cooperative Hydrology Study (COHYST)2 model as the best available tool to both determine groundwater depletions and set mitigation targets for each Upper Platte River Basin NRD.
-The analysis used to determine the targets for the first increment is described in the 2008 COHYST report3.
-This analysis set the basis for the procedures for the Upper Platte River Basin NRDs and NeDNR to perform consistent, ongoing analysis throughout the first increment.
+The first increment and associated implementation of the NNDP used the Cooperative Hydrology Study (COHYST)1 model as the best available tool to determine both groundwater depletions and set mitigation targets for each NRD.
+The analysis used to determine the targets for the first increment is described in the 2008 COHYST report2.
+This analysis set the basis for the procedures for the Upper Platte River Basin NRDs and the NeDNR to perform consistent, ongoing analysis throughout the first increment.
 Consistency in evaluation is crucial in order to compare the results from the analysis used to determine targets with the results of the analysis to determine how particular management actions meet those targets.

-The Upper Platte River Basin NRDs and the NeDNR developed an annual protocol to evaluate IMP progress4 toward the targets using analytical methods, coupled with COHYST model data, to assess annual changes in permit activity regarding changes in consumptive use and streamflow depletions.
-The annual protocol methods are consistent with the 2008 COHYST report to provide a valid comparison to the IMP targets.
-The annual process was used each year and results of those analyses can be found on the NeDNR website5.
+The Upper Platte River Basin NRDs and the NeDNR developed an annual protocol to evaluate IMP progress3 toward the targets using analytical methods coupled with COHYST model data to assess annual changes in permit activity regarding changes in consumptive use and streamflow depletions.
+The annual protocol methods are consistent with the 2008 IMP targets to provide a valid comparison.
+The annual process was used each year and results of those analyses can be found on the NeDNR website4.